EqualFiLabs/zkd/README.md

 (cd examples/evm_verifier && forge test -vv)
 ```

-These exact commands are shown in the repo README. ([GitHub][1])

 ---

 ## Recursion (Aggregations)

 ZKD defines a backend-neutral Recursion IR so outer proofs can verify multiple inner proofs and reduce them to a single digest.
 Modes include stark-in-stark with Plonky adapters and an optional SNARK wrapper later.
 Mobile profiles cap rows and the number of inner proofs to avoid OOM.

 ---